mcburton/writing/annotatedbib.markdown

 1. Sewell, David.
 2009.
 "It’s For Sale, So It Must Be Finished: Digital Projects in the Scholarly Publishing World."
 3(2).
 Retrieved July 21, 2011 (http://www.digitalhumanities.org/dhq/vol/3/2/000039/000039.html).
 	- as I read the title and the abstract of this piece I am reminded of TK's presentation about the Archive Team and their efforts at Defcon TK.
 One of the interesting points he made during the presentation was how websites have dropped using the "under construction" animated gif.
 His reasoning for this was because in the modern web era, all websites are "under construction."
 A static website is a dead website.
 Everything is dynamic, blogs, tumblers, RSS, twitter feeds, Facebook walls, etc. Everything is constantly being updated because that is the only way to stay at the crest of the wave.
 In this dynamic age we have no need for an under construction gif because that is the normal expectation.
 	- big question: how does a scholarly contribution that is un-ending and dynamic get peer reviewed or purchased at an institutional level?
-	- there is a contradiction that has emerged, the distinction between "open" and "closed" has been conflated with "finished" and "unfinished."
+	- "there is a contradiction that has emerged, the distinction between "open" and "closed" has been conflated with "finished" and "unfinished."
 We valorize open and unfinished and demonized closed and finished.
 This is an interesting quadrant of analysis, especially if we think about visibility.
 Open and unfinished is visible in the raw (like this current document), open and finished is more akin to OER, closed and finished is the typical situation with most scholarly works.
 Closed and unfinished is nigh-invisible, we have no visibility to these scholarly objects until they are published.
-These are the file-drawer findings.
+These are the file-drawer findings.""
 	-"I would submit that early in the 1990s the postmodern admiration of the "open-ended" at the expense of the "closed" somehow got turned into a celebration of the "unfinished" and a suspicion of the "done," and that this transmutation may have been one of the things that delayed the entrance of digital scholarship into the traditional system of peer-reviewed academic publication."
 	- "Julia Flanders has observed in a memorable phrase that the digital humanities have sometimes suffered from "a culture of the perpetual prototype" [Flanders 2007], " Sewell goes on to draw a connection that "what was the postmodern project if not a cult of the perpetual prototype."
 	- The finished/unfinished conundrum might be the crux of my visibility problem.
 How can something count if it is unfinished?
 How can something so technological pre-disposed to dynamicism, like a blog, ever be finished?